sbonaretti/timeSavers/README.md

 Notes on HOW TO use and create software tools (mainly)

-They might not be comprehensive
+They are notes I write while working and solving issues, so they might not be comprehensive

 ---